bacpop/PopPUNK/docs/qc.rst

 Removing samples from an existing database
 ------------------------------------------
-You can use the ``prune_poppunk`` command to remove samples from a database, for example those found to be of poor quality (see :ref:`qc`).
+You can use the ``prune_poppunk`` command to remove samples from a database, for example those found to be of poor quality.
 Create a file ``remove.txt`` with the names of the samples you wish to remove, one per line, and run::